City approves 2.87% total levy increase - Albert Lea Tribune

 Third Ward Councilor Jason Howland thanked staff and department heads for their work on the budget and said everyone was open and receptive during the budgeting process.

 He noted the city hasn’t had to increase its general fund levy for nearly a decade, while the same can’t be true for other cities throughout the state.
-Ultimately, however, an increase was inevitable with inflation and rising health care costs.
+Ultimately, however, an increase was inevitable with inflation and rising health care costs, he said.

+Second Ward Councilor Larry Baker said he has had several people asking him why their assessed values of their properties went up so much and asked if someone from the Freeborn County Assessor’s Office could speak to the council about the increases in property values.

+Sixth Ward Councilor Al Brooks read a statement from Daniel and Joyce Purdy, who saw a 48.6% increase in their values after repairing their home from storm damage.

 In other action, the council: